upsidr/importer/docs/details/markers.md

 ### 4️⃣ Importer Marker Details

-This includes target file to import from, etc.

 - `from: FILENAME#OPTION`: Define where to import from.
   - `FILENAME`: Specify the location of target file, which can be a URL or relative path from the source file.
   - `OPTION`: Define which line(s) to import.